Patients, Study design and Follow-up

 Detection of CK-positive cells in the bone marrow

 BM samples were collected under anaesthesia just prior to surgery, five ml BM from the anterior iliac crest bilaterally in syringes containing 200IE Heparin in 0.5ml NaCl.
 Samples were processed within 24h at the Micrometastasis Laboratory, Oslo University Hospital, Norway as previously described (21).
-BM mononuclear cells were isolated by density centrifugation over a Ficoll-Hypaque gradient (Lymphoprep®, STEMCELL Technologies UK Ltd., Cambridge, UK) and cytospin-slides were prepared with 0.5x106 BM-MNC/slide.
-For each sample 4 slides ( i.e. 2x106 cells) were immunostained for CK-positive cells with a combination of the monoclonal mouse primary antibodies AE1 and AE3 (Prod.# MAB 1612 & 1611, Milipore), with a broad affinity for the acidic and basic cytokeratin types, namely CK 1-8, 10, 14-16 and 19.
+Bone marrow mononuclear cells were isolated by density centrifugation over a Ficoll-Hypaque gradient (Lymphoprep®, STEMCELL Technologies UK Ltd., Cambridge, UK) and cytospin-slides were prepared with 0.5x106 BM-MNC/slide.
+For each sample 4 slides ( i.e. 2x106 cells) were immunostained for CK-positive cells with a combination of the monoclonal mouse primary antibodies AE1 and AE3 (Prod.# MAB 1612 & 1611, Milipore).
 The APAAP method for detection used a rabbit anti-mouse secondary antibody (Dako, #Z0259) and an alkaline phosphatase-mouse-anti-alkaline phosphatase tertiary antibody(Dako, #D0651), followed by a colour reaction with New Fuchsin, staining positive cells red (22).
 Nuclear counterstaining was performed with haematoxylin.
 The cytospins were screened for ICC-positive cells in an automated Ariol SL50 analyser (Leica biosystems).
 Detected elements were reviewed by a trained research engineer (CBS) and candidate cells were classified by a dedicated pathologist (EB).
 The cytomorphological evaluation of detected ICC-positive cells was performed in accordance to the ISHAGE consensus guidelines(7,8).This protocol, originally validated for breast cancer samples, has become the de facto standard for DTC reporting, including pancreatic cancer studies(13).
-Based on this classification, and according to earlier practice(23), the ICC-positive cells are divided into 4 categories: tumour cells (TC), hematopoietic (ie “false positive”) cells (HC), QHC (questionable/probable HC) and uninterpretable cells (UIC).
+Based on this classification, and according to earlier practice(23,24), the ICC-positive cells are divided into 4 categories: tumour cells (TC), hematopoietic (ie “false positive”) cells (HC), QHC (questionable/probable HC) and uninterpretable cells (UIC).
 If cells classified as TC or UIC were detected, 4 additional cytospins were incubated with the non-reactive mouse monoclonal antibody MOPC21 (Prod# M9269, Sigma Aldrich) of the same Ig isotype as AE1AE3, and detected by APAAP as above, constituting a negative control for the ICC reaction.
 Samples harbouring cells classified as TC in AE1/AE3 slides and not in the corresponding negative control slides were classified as “DTC-positive”.
 Samples harbouring cells classified as TC in AE1/AE3 slides and in the corresponding negative control slides were interpreted as “not evaluable” (n.e.) and excluded from further analysis.
 Samples harbouring “UIC”, “HC” or “QHC” were interpreted as “DTC-negative”.
 Results were stored in a database at the Micrometastasis Laboratory, Dept. of Pathology, Oslo University Hospital and were not available to treating clinicians.
 Following closure of the observation period, the classification of ICC-positive cells was combined with the clinical data using a scripted tool upon import to SPSS.

 Characteristics of the patient cohort